spectacular spectacular: paris travel blog

 Reading lifestyle blogs is one of my top guilty pleasures, but they often fail to capture the richness of the places they talk about.
 I want to know everything.
 I want to know that the air in Paris is perfume-and-and-bread-and-cigarette-scented; that everyone is so glamorous but in a very real woke-up-like-this way, with Chanel purses and swingy overcoats and no makeup except for bright red lipstick; that while New York has the hustle and bustle, Paris has languid afternoons at sidewalk cafés and a language of shared passions.

-And that's kind of why I take pictures of everything and write about everything.
+And that's kind of why I write these.
 It's for people to experience it with me, but it's also for myself.
 I know most people won't scroll through hundreds of pictures, but I like going back and reading them a year or two later.
-It takes me back to very specific emotions tied to very specific places, and that's why I take the time to write down all the little details that most people probably don't care about, but I love.
+It takes me back to very specific emotions tied to very specific places, and that's why I take the time to take note of all the little details.
 It's like a little time capsule.

 Paris is so lively.
 I love it.
 I already think I could live here.